Overview

 TrackierEvent event = new TrackierEvent("sEMWSCTXeu");

-// Passing the extra data through customs params
+// Passing the extra data through custom params

 HashMap<String,Object> eventCustomParams= new HashMap<>();